 My first Amtrak adventure took place in 2012, and back then, there were not many websites like this one outside of the Amtrak website, at least that I could find and connect with.
 I did find an Amtrak forum that is still around; albeit handy, it was also discouraging.

 In 2013, I took my first long-distance train and fell in love with Amtrak Travel.
-That year, over two trips, I went from coast to coast in an Amtrak coach class.
+That year, over two trips, I traveled from coast to coast in an Amtrak coach class.
 I could not get enough train travel, so I started riding the rails weekly!
-I would take short trips to Milwaukee or Chicago or go as far as St Louis, MO, Battle Creek, MI, and more for lunch.
+I would take short trips to Milwaukee or Chicago or St Louis, MO, Battle Creek, MI, and more for lunch.

 In March 2014, I climbed onto the 421 Texas Eagle sleeper into roomette number 14 and found my happy place!
 I earned several free roomette rides because of my regional travels and learning to use Amtrak’s point program!
 One of those trips was from Charleston, SC, to San Fransico, CA, on the Silver Meteaor, Capitol Limited, Texas Eagle, Pacific Surfline, and an Amtrak connection service on one ticket!